Skip to content

 Responsibilities associated with the prescription and supply of medicines

-4.32 A veterinary surgeon or SQP who prescribes POM-VPS veterinary medicinal product, or supplies a NFA-VPS veterinary medicinal product, and a veterinary surgeon who prescribes a POM-V veterinary medicinal product must:
+4.37 A veterinary surgeon or veterinary nurse who is also an SQP who prescribes a POM-VPS veterinary medicinal product, or supplies a NFA-VPS veterinary medicinal product, and a veterinary surgeon who prescribes a POM-V or a veterinary medicinal product under the cascade is required:

-1. before they do so, be satisfied that the person who will use the product is competent to use it safely and intends to use it for a use for which it is authorised;
+a. before they do so, to be satisfied that the person who will use the product is competent to use it safely and intends to use it for a use for which it is authorised;

-2. when they do so, advise on the safe administration of the veterinary medicinal product;
+b. when they do so, to advise on the safe administration of the veterinary medicinal product;

-3. when they do so, advise as necessary on any warnings or contra-indications on the label or package leaflet; and
+c. when they do so, to advise as necessary on any warnings or contra-indications on the label or package leaflet;

-4. not prescribe (or in the case of a NFA-VPS product, supply) more than the minimum quantity required for the treatment.
+d. to not prescribe (or in the case of a NFA-VPS product, supply) more than the minimum amount required for the treatment.

-4.33 The Veterinary Medicines Regulations do not define 'minimum amount' and the RCVS considers this must be a matter for the professional judgement of the veterinary surgeon in the individual case.
+4.38 The VMRs do not define 'minimum amount' and the RCVS considers this must be a matter for the professional judgement of the veterinary surgeon in the individual case.

 Administration

-4.35 A medicine prescribed in accordance with the Cascade may be administered by the prescribing veterinary surgeon or by a person acting under their direction.
+4.47 A medicine prescribed in accordance with the cascade may be administered by the prescribing veterinary surgeon or by a person acting under their direction.
 Responsibility for the prescription and use of the medicine remains with the prescribing veterinary surgeon.

 Registration of practice premises

-4.36 Practice premises from which veterinary surgeons supply veterinary medicinal products (except AVM-GSL medicines) must be registered with the RCVS as ‘veterinary practice premises’, in accordance with the Veterinary Medicines Regulations (Paragraph 8 of Schedule 3).
+4.48 Under the VMRs, practice premises from which veterinary surgeons supply veterinary medicinal products (except AVM-GSL medicines) must be registered with the RCVS as a ‘veterinary practice premises’.
+It should be noted that in England, Wales, and Scotland, wholesale supply of veterinary medicinal products may only be delivered to a registered veterinary practice premises (RVPP).

 Storage of medicines

-4.39 All medicines should be stored in accordance with manufacturers’ recommendations whether in the practice or in a vehicle.
+4.51 All medicines, including during transport, should be stored in accordance with the terms of any instructions on the label and in accordance with the relevant summary of product characteristics.
 If it is stipulated that a medicine be used within a specific time period, it must be labelled with the opening date, once broached.

-4.40 Drugs controlled under the Misuse of Drugs Act and the 2001 Regulations, as amended, must be stored properly, so that there is no unauthorised access.
-There should be no direct access by members of the public (including family and friends); and, staff and contractors employed by the practice should be allowed access only as appropriate.
-Veterinary surgeons should take steps to ensure that members of staff with access to controlled drugs are not a danger to themselves or others, when they join the practice and at times when they may be vulnerable.
+4.52 Drugs controlled under the Misuse of Drugs Act and the 2001 Regulations, as amended, must be stored properly, so that there is no unauthorised access.
+There should be no direct access by members of the public (including family and friends); and staff and contractors employed by the practice should be allowed access only as appropriate.
+Veterinary surgeons should take steps to ensure that members of staff with access to controlled drugs are not a danger to themselves or others when they join the practice and at times when they may be vulnerable.

 Associations with other suppliers of medicines

-4.44 A veterinary surgeon who is associated with retail supplies of POM-VPS, NFA-VPS or AVM-GSL veterinary medicinal products (or makes such supplies), should ensure that those to whom the medicines are supplied, or may be supplied, are informed of:
+4.56 A veterinary surgeon who is associated with retail supplies of POM-VPS, NFA-VPS, or AVM-GSL veterinary medicinal products (or makes such supplies), should ensure that those to whom the medicines are supplied, or may be supplied, are informed of:

 Ketamine